PHOTOS: People Think The Twins Of Abidjan Can Make A Wish Come True

 There was a small exhibition I set up in Abidjan before I left, and I told the families where it was, and that they should go and see their portraits.
 I hope at least some of them went.

-For most of your career, you've had your lens trained on the Caucuses — highlighting the aftermath of territorial conflict and war.
+For most of your career, you've had your lens trained on the Caucasus — highlighting the aftermath of territorial conflict and war.
 How does this series fit with the rest of your work?

 Armenia is very poor country.
 Many countries in Africa — too many, including Ivory Coast — are also poor, But Armenia is also one of those countries where people are very warm, and they are never reserved.
 And so is the Ivory Coast.